 New York State recently passed the Roadway Excavation Quality Assurance Act (S.4887/A.5608) to ensure construction workers are paid prevailing wages on roadway excavation projects.
-The legislation, signed into law by Governor Kathy Hochul on Aug.
-16, amends the labor law to protect workers on projects requiring a permit to excavate or open a street.
+The legislation, recently signed into law in New York State, amends the labor law to protect workers on projects requiring a permit to excavate or open a street.

+It is intended to ensure that workers are paid fairly.
+Additionally, proponents believe that requiring prevailing wage standards will lead to the use of a "highly trained and skilled workforce" helping to protect public safety.
 Prevailing wage must be paid on public works projects, and the requirement to pay prevailing wage on roadway excavation projects has already been in place for New York City projects.
-Now, it is statewide.